-APPENDIX 7 Oxford Terminology
+Oxford Terminology

-College charges for accommodation, meals in Hall etc. Battels are collected at the start of each term.
-Your University Card - this is your ID card for use around the university.
+Battels College charges for accommodation, meals in Hall etc. Battels are collected at the start of each term.
+Bod Card Your University Card - this is your ID card for use around the university.
 It is used to get books out of the Library, access College and departmental buildings and to pay for meals in Hall.
-It also entitles the holder to a student discount with many businesses within Oxford.
-A College party organised by students, often with a specific theme.
+It also entitles the holder to a student discount with many businesses within Oxford. Вор A College party organised by students, often with a specific theme.
 There are usually 2-3 per term, often held in the Harris Seminar Room or JCR.
-The College Bursary deals with all financial elements of College life.
-They are responsible for processing battels invoices and any payments due.
-The Bursary is located on the first floor of 16 King Edward Street.
-College exams taken at the start of each term.
+Collections College exams taken during 0th week to prepare students for the next term.
 These exams cover material from the previous term.
-To arrive in Oxford as a student each term.
-You should also refer to 'go down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of university.
-It is used to get books out of the Library, access College and departmental buildings and to pay for meals in Hall.
-It also entitles the holder to a student discount with many businesses within Oxford.
-A College party organised by students, often with a specific theme.
-There are usually 2-3 per term, often held in the Harris Seminar Room or JCR.
-The College Bursary deals with all financial elements of College life.
-They are responsible for processing battels invoices and any payments due.
-The Bursary is located on the first floor of 16 King Edward Street.
-College exams taken at the start of each term.
-These exams cover material from the previous term.
-To arrive in Oxford as a student each term.
-You should also refer to 'go down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of There are usually 2-3 per term, often held in the Harris Seminar Room or JCR.
-The College Bursary deals with all financial elements of College life.
-They are responsible for processing battels invoices and any payments due.
-The Bursary is located on the first floor of 16 King Edward Street.
-College exams taken at the start of each term.
-These exams cover material from the previous term.
-To arrive in Oxford as a student each term.
-You should also refer to 'go down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of They are responsible for processing battels invoices and any payments due.
-The Bursary is located on the first floor of 16 King Edward Street.
-College exams taken at the start of each term.
-These exams cover material from the previous term.
-To arrive in Oxford as a student each term.
-You should also refer to 'go down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of naterial from the previous term.
-To arrive in Oxford as a student each term.
-You should also refer to 'go down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of down' and 'sent down'. n addition to their role on the welfare team, the Deans act on behalf of the College to ensure general good conduct and discipline.
-They also acilitate communication and cooperation between the Senior, Middle and Junior Common Rooms; properly achieved, this helps ensure a good working environment for the whole College community.
+Come up To arrive in Oxford as a student each term.
+You should also refer to 'go down' and 'sent down'.
+Dean In addition to their role on the welfare team, the Deans act on behalf of the College to ensure general good conduct and discipline.
+They also facilitate communication and cooperation between the Senior, Middle and Junior Common Rooms; properly achieved, this helps ensure a good working environment for the whole College community.
 A Dean will always be available 24 hrs a day in term time through the Lodge.
-The informal name for the JCR Annexe in Third Quad.
-A senior member of College.
+Doll's House The informal name for the JCR Annexe in Third Quad.
+Fellow A senior member of College.
 Many, but not all, are members of the College's Governing Body.
-Any exams that count towards your degree - not always taken at the end of your course as the name suggests.
-A formal three-course meal held in Hall 6 times per week.
+Finals Any exams that count towards your degree - not always taken at the end of your course despite what as the name suggests.
+Finance Team The Finance Team deals with all financial elements of College life.
+They are responsible for processing battels invoices and any payments due.
+They are located on the first floor of 9 King Edward Street.
+Formal Hall A formal three-course meal held in Hall 6 times per week.
 Gowns are worn and students can book to attend using the online meal booking system.
 The cost of the meal can be added to your battels.
-A College reunion for alumni based on matriculation year.
-To leave Oxford at the end of each term, or for the final time at the end of your course.
+Gaudy A College reunion for alumni based on matriculation year.
+Go down To leave Oxford at the end of each term, or for the final time at the end of your course.
 The opposite of 'come up'.
-Made up of the Provost and Fellows of the College, the Governing Body meets three times per term to discuss issues relating to College policy and governance.
-The College dining room, which serves 4 meals per day.
-The second term of the academic year, which runs from mid-January
+Governing Body Made up of the Provost and Fellows of the College, the Governing Body meets three times per term to discuss issues relating to College policy and governance.
+Hall The College dining room, which serves 4 meals per day.
+Hilary (Term) The second term of the academic year, which runs from mid-January to March.